mwc360/mwc360.github.io/_posts/2026-02-20-Infer-Schema-In-Production.md

 > Should you infer schema in your production code?

 To show the impact I want to highlight a [benchmark](https://www.fourmoo.com/2026/02/18/microsoft-fabric-why-warehouse-beats-lakehouse-by-233-in-speed-and-278-in-capacity-savings/) that included Fabric Spark on a single 19GB CSV input file ([100M Contoso dataset, sales table](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/tag/ready-to-use-data)) for the benchmark.
-While there were a number of issue with this benchmark that inadvertantly make Spark appear to be slow, this is only focused on the impact of inferring schema and practical recommendations.
+While there were a number of issue with this benchmark that inadvertently make Spark appear to be slow, this is only focused on the impact of inferring schema and practical recommendations.

 # Why do I need to define schema and what does schema inference solve for?
-The simple reality is that not all file types are created as equal and ideal inputs for data engineering.
-Some data types like Parquet and Avro, self contain metadata headers which describe the schema, so that your engine of choice (i.e. Spark) doesn't have to do any extra work to know how to inperpert the bytes of data that are being read.
+The simple reality is that not all file types are created as ideal inputs for data engineering tasks.
+Some data types like Parquet and Avro, self contain metadata headers which describe the schema, so that your engine of choice (i.e. Spark) doesn't have to do any extra work to know how to interpret the bytes of data that are being read.

-Others like, CSV, and JSON are really just text files with an implicit schema contract.
+Others, like CSV and JSON, are really just text files with an implicit schema contract.
 - **CSV**: the contract is that columns are separated by commas, and rows are separated by line breaks.
 Enclosed double quotes explicitly indicate something is a string, but everything else is generally up for interpretation.
-There's no excplicit integers, floats, etc.
+There's no explicit integers, floats, etc.
 - **JSON**: the contract all revolves around braces `{}` and brackets `[]` and other string characters to positionally indicate when a thing begins and ends.
 JSON has much more than can be explicitly inferred, but, the challenge still exists where an engine needs to parse the JSON structure and map it into a schema.

 If there's any takeaway here it is that defining schema or needing to infer schema is not an engine problem, it is a file type problem.
 If files don't provide full instruction on how to accurately know the meaning behind bytes of data, the engine needs to do potentially a lot of extra work to read the data.